B0087 GMC - Left Rear Side Impact Sensor

 DTC B0087 71: Left Rear Side Impact Sensor Invalid Data

-Labor: 1.0The cost of diagnosing the B0087 GMC code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B0087 GMC code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON